 The white-winged crossbill is a small, stocky finch with a bill that is crossed.
 They have the remarkable ability to extract seeds from pinecones.
 The crossbill’s beak can fit neatly into the tiny holes in a pinecone, and because of this adaptation, it doesn’t need to compete with other birds for food sources.

 The white-winged crossbill is red and can be distinguished from the red crossbill by the white wing bars.
 They also have a higher call than the red crossbill, especially when making the chip call.

-The common rosefinch is a medium-sized, seed-eating bird that is quite rare in North America.
+The common rosefinch is a medium-sized, seed-eating bird rare in North America.
 They are a vagrant visitor from Europe and Asia.
 They are known for their bright red head, breast, and rump, with a gray or white belly.

 Females are often mistaken for house sparrows as they do not have the red coloring, but they have two pale wing bars.

-The Common Rosefinch is a very active bird; they like to eat seeds from weed and grasses and insects such as aphids, beetles, caterpillars, crickets, flies, and spiders during the breeding season.
+The Common Rosefinch is a very active bird; they like to eat seeds from weeds and grasses and insects such as aphids, beetles, caterpillars, crickets, flies, and spiders during the breeding season.

 Cassin’s Finch can be found in the western United States and parts of Mexico.
 Many are permanent residents, while others, generally non-breeding birds, will migrate from the U.S. to Mexico.